tkwonn/portfolio/README.md

 ## CI/CD

-This project utilizes GitHub Actions for automated deployment, ensuring a streamlined and secure workflow.

 | Job                     | Description                                                                                                                                                                                  |
 | ----------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **Code Quality Checks** | - Husky and lint-staged are used in the local environment to automatically run Prettier and ESLint before each commit.<br>- The deployment job runs only if the code quality checks succeed. |